AI4Bharat/setu/README.md

 ```

 # Overview
+As part of the IndicLLMSuite : A Blueprint for Creating Pre-training and Fine-Tuning Datasets for Indian Languages we release Sangraha, a 251 billion tokens dataset summed up over 22 languages extracted from curated URLs, existing multilingual corpora, and large-scale translations.

 For data collection we utilize scrapyd to crawl a large collection of web URLs curated across all 22 Indic languages.
 For PDF documents we download Book collections from [Internet Archive](archive.org) pertaining to Indic Languages.
 For ease of downloading PDF files, You can refer to [Sangraha Data Download](https://github.com/AI4Bharat/sangraha-download-pipeline).